jjh8326/OpenTweet/README.md

 Known issues:
 - UDPATE: The below issue has appeared to have gone away.
 I believe this happened when I upgraded to Big Sur and got on the latest version of XCode.
 Before that I was on a older version and the warning may have been a bug, leaving this known isuse here just in case.
     There is a warning in Main.storyboard, if you reset the frames on the TimeLineViewController the warnings go away but some of the content goes off screen.
 Doing this will not break the autolayout but I am leaving it as is for visiblity.
-- There are no unit tests, this needs to change, this code needs unit tests for the date code and other parts, this project should achieve maximum code coverage
-- As the code base grew bigger some bugs were introduced, I will try to address them but in the event that I do not I have tried my best to prevent crashing.
-- Issue where image will fail to load and default will not be used (note, this could be a simulator issue)
+- The app should have a network detector and not attempt to download images if it does not have network connectivity, in that same thought this app is based off mock data but in the real world the data would be data downloaded from a server, so the whole app should not load if not connected to the internet.

 Future updates (if I had infinite time):
 - I would like to implement a UILoading indicator for when the json and replies are loading, if time permits I will implement this
 - I would like to implement UITesting, this would help me get more code coverage.
 The 50% I have acheived is not ideal but I feel like it tests the majority of the non UI based code.

 Notes:
-- I do not squash commits, I can if required to, it's just not something that I typically do.
+- I do not squash commits and I also commit frequently, I try to have good commit messages.
-- I also do not use third party libraries, I like to do the work myself so that it is done right and not be reliant on third party code.
 - Most of the base assignment was completed with commit 4dedc073ccd170bd852ed4b33db10d566ec8d2e4, after that you can check PRs to see how I implemented various bonus features.
 - I have carefully tested this app with the simulator.
 I do not currently have an iPhone for testing :(
+- As the code base grew bigger some bugs were introduced, I will try to address them but in the event that I do not I have tried my best to prevent crashing.

 Original Content Below: